elcolumbio/mlrepricer/README.md

 So what type of problem we want to solve?

 ## How to get started?
+For more uptodate guides please check out the notebooks.

 Setup Boto3 credentials for aws sqs:
 ~/.aws/credentials: